 Students may visit Handshake to search for potential work sites.
 Students may also inquire at individual campus departments about available positions.
 Click here for a Campus Job Search tutorial.

 If I qualify for Federal Work-Study am I guaranteed a job?

 No. Students who are interested in a Federal Work-Study position must apply to each individual campus department.
 The department supervisor will schedule interviews for the applicants whose qualifications and work schedule meet the department's needs and make the hiring decision.

 How many hours a week can I work?

 The number of work hours is determined by department needs, up to a maximum of 20 hours per week when classes are in session and 29 hours per week during the summer and college breaks.

-Student pay scale ranges from $11.00 per hour (New York State minimum wage for 2018) to $13.50 per hour depending on the job level of each position.
+The New York State minimum wage for 2021 is $14.00 per hour.
+Student hourly rates range from $14.00 to $16.50 per depending on the job level of each position.

 Yes, limited non-FWS positions are available.
 Students who do not qualify for FWS may apply for these positions.

 Who can I talk to if I have additional questions about FWS and campus employment?